 What does Nudge do?

-Nudge helps you by reminding about emails that have slipped through.
-Thanks to the ton of spam and notifications it is very easy to miss an important email on Gmail.
+Nudge helps you by reminding you about emails that have slipped through.
+Thanks to the ton of spam and notifications, it is very easy to miss an important email on Gmail.
 Now in case you have not replied to an important email, Nudge will remind you to do so by beaming a notification.
 Behind the scenes, Google has deployed a smart algorithm that detects whether an email is important or not.
 Well, in some cases Nudge does raise a false alarm, but otherwise, I found the feature to be pretty reliable.

 The downside is that the Nudge can potentially irritate the users.
 For example, if you have nudged your colleague, the chances are that Gmail has already sent them a Nudge alert once and yours is the second time.
 Meanwhile, Nudge has a nasty habit of reminding me of emails that I don’t want to reply or have already taken care in one form or other.